What Is Libido? Definition And Impact On Mental Health And Relationships

 Takeaway

-A person’s libido is an integral component of their desire to have sex and can be influenced by several factors, including physical and emotional exhaustion, mental and physical health disorders, and individual variation of sexual drive.
+A person’s libido is an integral component of their desire to have sex and can be influenced by several factors, including physical and emotional exhaustion, mental and physical health disorders, and individual variations of sexual drive.
 In learning these factors, you may now understand your partner’s desire for sex more completely and can more openly talk about your intimate lives.
 When you find that you and your partner continue to manage unresolved issues in the bedroom or in your relationship in general, reach out for help from a couples’ counselor.
 You may find this support is just what your relationship needs to get you back on track.

 Frequently asked questions (FAQs)